GSA/idmanagement.gov/_implement/outlook.md

 ## Decrypt an Email

-PIV users may received and store encrypted emails througout their tenure in an organization.
-These emails may have been encrypted with various public key management keys that have been subsequently retired and/or replaced.
+PIV users may receive and store encrypted emails througout their tenure in an organization.
+These emails may have been encrypted with various public key management keys are now retired or replaced.
 Many PIV card issuers provide historical key management keys when they issue a PIV card, but others may not.
-Outlook, via the Cryptographic Application Programming Interface (CAPI), has the ability to decrypt these emails provided the associated private keys are available.
+Outlook, via the Cryptographic Application Programming Interface (CAPI), can decrypt these emails if the associated private keys are available.
 The following steps outline how to decrypt an email when the private decryption keys are available via CAPI:

 1. Select an encrypted email
 2. Enter your PIV card PIN or private key password when prompted

-**Note:** Your organization may not recover previously issued encryption keys onto your PIV; instead, it may maintain a seperate key recovery service.
+**Note:** Your organization may not recover previously issued encryption keys onto your PIV.
+Instead, it may maintain a separate key recovery service.
 Please reach out to your local IT department to determine if you can recover retired key management keys.

 ## Other Helpful References

 - Enabling S/MIME on [Mac Mail](https://support.apple.com/guide/mail/sign-or-encrypt-emails-mlhlp1180/mac){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
 - Enabling S/MIME on [Thurderbird email client](https://docs.nitrokey.com/pro/smime-thunderbird.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
 - S/MIME with [Gmail](https://support.google.com/a/topic/9061730?hl=en&ref_topic=2683828){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
-- S/MIME with [O365](https://support.microsoft.com/en-us/office/encrypt-messages-by-using-s-mime-in-outlook-web-app-2e57e4bd-4cc2-4531-9a39-426e7c873e26){:target="_blank"}{:class="usa-link usa-link--external"}{:rel="noopener noreferrer"}
+- S/MIME with [O365](https://support.microsoft.com/en-us/office/encrypt-messages-by-using-s-mime-in-outlook-web-app-2e57e4bd-4cc2-4531-9a39-426e7c873e26){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}